 Insider tip:"This is the ultimate digital detox.
 Enjoy evening drinks around the campfire, dine under the stars and fall asleep to lions roaring and the peace of the African bushveld, removed from the chaos of the world."

 2. Angama Mara, Kenya

 With its ideal location, guests can enjoy a front-row seat to witness the wildebeest migration at Angama Mara, which takes place at the main river crossing site just 45 minutes away from the lodge.

-The tented suites are designed with 11-meter, floor-to-ceiling glass facades that offer magnificent views, even from the comfort of your bed!
+The tented suites are designed with 11-metre, floor-to-ceiling glass facades that offer magnificent views, even from the comfort of your bed!
 At certain times of the year, guests can witness mega herds of wildebeest congregating right below the lodge, providing an unparalleled vantage point to take in the true scale of the great migration.

-Insider tip: "Feeling romantic?
-Arrange an intimate picnic for two on the crest of the Out of Africa kopje that is featured on the movie's poster."
+Insider tip:"Feeling romantic?
+Arrange an intimate picnic for two on the crest of the Out of Africa kopje that is featured on the movies poster."